EmilRamsvik/Digital-Garden/docs/Productivity/Productivity.md

 - Learning how to touch type is one of the most efficient ways of increasing your productivity.
 Writing fast reduces the feedback loop time.
 Also, it makes it much easier to follow along with your code.
 - Sometimes, you should accept that you won't get anything done and be willing to be okay with this.
 You are not a robot, and even robots get worn down.
 Take the time to reflect on how far you have come and look forward to getting back at it.
 - Understand that productivity is about gradual improvements; you will never be able to have a tool that increases your productivity drastically without effort.
 Tools such as LLM support (ChatGPT) are fantastic, but they took some time to exploit fully.
-- Never give up on a tool; just remember to come back to it sometimes and work on it.
+- Never give up on a tool; remember to come back to it sometimes and work on it.
-- The best productivity app on your phone is already installed; it is called the OFF button.
+- The best productivity app on your phone is already installed, called the OFF button.
+- *If you measure everything by productivity, you have already lost at the beginning.* - mbeex on Hacker News
+- If it can be done before the date, it is a task, not an event.